cbracco/rapid-website-boilerplate/README.md

 - [Gulp] as a build system to automate tasks and watch files for changes.
 - [Nunjucks] as a front-end templating language.
 - [PostCSS] for CSS [file imports], [url rebasing], [future-friendly syntax, vendor prefixing], [browser] & [console] error reporting, and more.
+- [Browserify] for requiring JavaScript modules and bundling dependencies in the browser.
 - [Browsersync] for serving files, live-reloading browsers, and multi-device testing.
 - [svg-sprite] to automatically generate and optimize an SVG sprite from raw SVG files.